Achor Earth Ways is a newly incorporated nonprofit. Its purpose is to guide people to deeper, more joyful connection with nature and its Source:

 And I will sow her unto me in the earth; and I will have mercy upon her that had not obtained mercy…(Hosea 2:14-15,23)

-In Hebrew, the word “achor” means “trouble.”
+In Hebrew, the word “achor” means “trouble.
 The valley of Achor received its name because it was the site of a violent incident that followed the conquest of the nearby city of Jericho.
 But centuries later, through Hosea, God reassured the people of Israel that a troubled and violent past would be transformed into a future filled with hope and joy.
-In the context of the time they were written, these verses spoke of how God planned to reclaim his wayward people: he would guide them back into harmonious relationship with himself and the Earth.
+In the context of the time they were written, these verses spoke of how God planned to reclaim his wayward people: he would guide them back into harmonious relationship with himself and Earth.
 But these words are also a metaphor that applies to our troubled world today.
-God is calling us to rekindle our ancient intimacy with nature, where we will find balm for the bruises of our souls.
+They call us to rekindle our ancient intimacy with nature, where we will find balm for the bruises of our souls.
 And then—to paraphrase Thoreau—our renewed wildness will become the preservation of the world.